 Parents should be aware that the school is required by law to take any reasonable action to safeguard and promote the welfare of children.
 This includes protecting children from maltreatment; preventing impairment of children's health or development and ensuring that children are growing up in circumstances consistent with the provision of safe and effective care.
-The Headteacher and Governing Body follow Derbyshire Safeguarding Procedures as laid down in the Derby and Derbyshire Safeguarding Children Handbook and work with other agencies including social care if concerns exist Additionally, in accordance with the law, staff, including supply teachers and others involved with the school are subject to background checks and safety screening with the Criminal Records Bureau (CRB).
+The Headteacher and Governing Body follow Derbyshire Safeguarding Procedures as laid down in the Derby and Derbyshire Safeguarding Children Handbook and work with other agencies including social care if concerns exist Additionally, in accordance with the law, staff, including supply teachers and others involved with the school are subject to background checks and safety screening with the Disclosure and Barring Service.
+Derbyshire's contact and referral service is "Starting Point" - 01629 533190.
+Our website has our: